redhat-cap-exchange/my-thai-star-workshop/docs/lab2.md

-## Lab 2 - Anatomy of a S2I build
+## Lab 2 - Anatomy of a S2I Build

+### What is a Build?

+A *build* in OpenShift Container Platform is the process of transforming input parameters into a resulting object.
+Most often, builds are used to transform source code into a runnable container image.

+### Source-to-Image (S2I) Build

+Source-to-Image (S2I) is a tool for building reproducible, Docker-formatted container images.
+It produces ready-to-run images by injecting application source into a container image and assembling a new image.
+The new image incorporates the base image (the builder) and built source and is ready to use with the docker run command.
+S2I supports incremental builds, which re-use previously downloaded dependencies, previously built artifacts, etc.

+For more details, see [S2I Requirements](https://docs.openshift.com/container-platform/3.11/creating_images/s2i.html#creating-images-s2i).

 ### Build: Add missing variables

-1. Navigate to the build configuration: Project 'userXY' - Builds - Builds - my-thai-star - Environment
+1. Navigate to the build configuration: `Project 'userXY' - Builds - Builds - my-thai-star - Environment`
 2. Add the following ENV variables:

   - MAVEN_MIRROR_URL: http://nexus.roadtocloudnative.svc:8081/repository/maven-public/